Miguel Antonio Caro: Presidency

 Almost a year later, in January 1896, the traditionalists sent to Caro a very stern admonition, known as the "Manifesto of the 21", expressing their discontent and disapproval of the affairs of his administration.
 The manifesto's main signatory was Carlos Martínez Silva, and 20 other prominent dignitaries and political leaders.
 They urged Caro to lift martial law, reinstate civil liberties and have a magnanimous approach towards the liberals.

 Caro was so disillusioned and offended by this that he resigned the presidency on March 12, 1896.
 Caro appointed General Guillermo Quintero Calderón to replace him and retired to his family retreat in Sopó.
 General Quintero Calderón designated Abraham Moreno, of the opposition group, as Minister of Government.
 That infuriated Caro, and he retook his office of the presidency on March 17, 1896.

-Politically Active Relatives
+Politically active relatives

 The two politically active descendants of Miguel Antonio Caro are Juan Andres Caro and Sergio Jaramillo Caro.

 Sergio Jaramillo Caro, is a Colombian politician.
 He recently served as the High Commissioner of Peace under President Juan Manuel Santos in the contested peace negotiations with the terrorist group FARC, between 2012 and 2016.
 He previously served in government as Vice Minister of Defense, and also held the position of National Security Advisor between 2010 and 2012.